Dynamsoft/easy-barcode-scanner/README.md

 **Example 2: Setting Up a Scanner**

-This example demonstrates how to create a scanner instance and handle barcode readings efficiently:
+This example shows how to create your own barcode scanner, giving you more control over the details:

 ```tsx
 import EasyBarcodeScanner from '[your-path]/easy-barcode-reader';